Climate-based tomato planting guide for Butte, Montana

 Typical days to maturity 75–85

-Gardeners usually start indoors around May 2 and plant outdoors from about June 22.
+Tomatoes are usually started indoors around May 2 and planted outdoors during the normal local window of June 22 to July 2.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

-In Butte, tomatoes usually needs active risk management rather than ordinary planting.
+In Butte, tomatoes are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

-Compared with many Montana locations, Butte usually reaches tomato planting season a bit later.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Montana locations, Butte usually reaches the planting season for tomatoes a bit later.

 Best local strategy: Stack the odds with transplants, very early varieties, and the most favorable microclimate you have.